TAPoR-3-Tools/Tapor-Coding-Tools/README.md

 # Tapor-Coding-Tools
 Welcome to the Tapor Coding Tools github.
-The project is led by Geoffrey Rockwell, Stéfan Sinclair, and Milena Radzikowska and housed at the University of Alberta.
+The project is led by Geoffrey Rockwell and Milena Radzikowska and housed at the University of Alberta.
 Support for this project came from Compute Canada Calcul: Westgrid the Canadian Institute for Research Computing in the Arts, University of Alberta, the Social Science and Humanities Research Council and the Canada Foundation for Innovation.
+We remember Stéfan Sinclair whose left us too soon.

 This gituhb is directly assoicated with TAPoR (http://tapor.ca/home)